ProSweeper/sei-06-21-22/work/w08/d1/01-intro-to-django-models/README.md

 ## Road Map

 1. Review Django Architecture
-2. Review the Starter Code
+2. Quick Refactor of the Existing Code
 3. What's a Model?
 4. Models in Django
 5. Making and Running Migrations